fan2bolide/Push_swap/README.md

 This sorting algorithm is efficient for high number of argument, and is an easy way to implement a sort based on two stacks with limited instruction set.

+This project comes with a visualizer so you could be testing an algorithm written with the instruction set of push_swap. (not working for now)

 TODO : add the environnement variable handling and update verification of arguments.